Disputing Errors with the Credit Bureau

 Follow these steps to dispute errors effectively:

-- Obtain Your Credit Report: Get a copy from Experian, Equifax, and TransUnion.
+- Obtain Your Credit Report: Get a free copy from Experian, Equifax, and TransUnion via AnnualCreditReport.com.

-- Identify Errors: Carefully review your report for inaccuracies.
+- Identify Errors: Carefully review your report for inaccuracies, noting any incorrect information.

-- Gather Supporting Documents: Collect evidence such as bank statements, payment records, or correspondence with lenders.
+- Gather Supporting Documents: Collect evidence such as bank statements, payment records, correspondence with lenders, or identity theft reports.

 - Submit a Dispute: Contact the credit bureau online, by mail, or by phone with details of the error.